Kathmandu Valley, Patan (Lalitpur)

 After visiting the temple, I walked down along other narrow streets until I glimpsed the three-storied pagoda of Uma Maheswar Temple.
 When I reached the temple, two big stone elephants flanked the main entrance.
 Next to them, a few Nepali rested in the shade of the pagoda and admired the Kathmandu Valley.
 I had a portion of chicken momos (very spicy ones) next to the temple at Kirtipur View Point Restaurant.
 There, I met a man from Croatia who had a business with marble on the Greek Island of Thassos and came to Nepal for holidays every year.
 He had lunch with a Nepali girl to whom he had brought gifts for all her family.

 The waiter from the restaurant told me I could take a minibus from Kirtipur’s Ring Road directly to Patan.
 Initially, I got in a minibus going to Radna Park.
 A girl told me that only the yellow ones went to Patan, so I quickly got off the bus before it left.
 The way back to Patan was full of bumps in the road, dust, and many cars.
 Therefore, I felt grateful I didn’t rent a bike in the morning.
 The rental centers knew why they didn’t rent normal bikes to go to villages.

 Dakshinkali and Pharping, Kathmandu Valley

-The bus back to Kathmandu stuck in a traffic jam along the countryside road.
-I had to get off the bus together with the other passengers.
-We walked among the cars for a short distance until we passed a damaged bus, which had no wheels and blocked the road.
-We got on another bus, inside which we sweated until it left the place, but it brought me back to Patan.
+The bus back to Kathmandu stuck in a traffic jam on the countryside road.
+I had to get off the bus together with other passengers.
+We walked among cars for a short distance until we passed a damaged bus with no wheels blocked in the middle of the road.
+We got on another bus, where we sweated until it put in motion but it brought us back to Patan pretty quickly.

-Want to subscribe to my travel diaries?
-Just leave your email in the subscription form below and you’ll be notified when I publish a new travel diary.
+Want to subscribe to my travelogues?
+Just leave your email in the subscription form below, and you’ll be notified when I publish a new post.